-It should be emphasized, however, that crop-livestock integration alone will not ensure successful harvest from mango farms.
+It should be emphasized too that crop-livestock integration alone will not ensure successful harvest from mango farms.
 Many factors, including climate, farming practices, cost of inputs and market, affect fruit production and profitability.

-(The authors of this article provided free consultancy assistance to mango and other horticultural farms in South Cotabato under the Consultancy for Agricultural Productivity Enhancement (CAPE) program of the Technology Application and Promotion Institute- Department of Science and Technology (TAPI-DOST).
+(The authors provided free consultancy assistance to mango and other horticultural farms in South Cotabato under the Consultancy for Agricultural Productivity Enhancement (CAPE) program of the Technology Application and Promotion Institute- Department of Science and Technology (TAPI-DOST).
 The program is implemented by DOST Region XII).